 Oilfield Accident Attorney

-Workers who are injured during oilfield accidents are entitled to compensation for their damages which can go beyond traditional workman’s compensation.
+Workers injured during oilfield accidents have entitlement to compensation for their damages which can go beyond traditional workman’s compensation.
 If the injuries are severe enough and the employer proved negligent enough, a worker can file a claim for medical bills, pain and suffering, lost wages, permanent injuries, diminished work capacity, and more.

 However, some employers, their insurance companies, and lawyers may attempt to minimize your injuries, offer you a small settlement, or even deny your claim out right.